Jabble/tamu-rdm-workshops/modules/introducing-research-data-management/welcome.md

-# Introducing Research Data Management
+# Introducing research data management
 Last revised: 2017-11-20
 Revised by: Anna Dabrowski

-Objectives:

-- Understand the purpose of Research Data Management training.
+Learning objectives:

-- Understand the the scope of the workshop series.
+- Participants understand the the scope and expectations of the workshop series.

 ## Your instructor
 Let's get to know each other first.
 I'll introduce myself to you, and then we'll go around and you can talk a little about yourself.